mraggi/discreture/README.md

 ```sh
 cmake .. -DBUILD_EXAMPLES=ON -DBUILD_TESTS=ON -DBUILD_BENCHMARKS=ON
 ```

+By default, examples are built but tests and benchmarks are not.
+You may disable them with `-DBUILD_EXAMPLES=OFF`.

 ### Trying the examples
 After compiling the examples (with `cmake .. -DBUILD_EXAMPLES=ON`), try for example running: